essif-lab/framework/README.md

 ### Deployment

-Just push your changes to the `master` branch and they will be automatically deployed at https://essif-lab.pages.grnet.gr/framework/
+Just push your changes to the `master` branch and they will be automatically deployed at https://essif-lab.pages.grnet.gr/framework/ and https://essif-lab.github.io/framework/.

 ## Terminology/Glossary plugin usage